fwilleke80/Pulse/docs/README.md

 - [Security model](SECURITY.md) — security assumptions, protections, limitations, and production checklist
 - [Architecture](ARCHITECTURE.md) — application structure and the main runtime flows
 - [Changelog](../CHANGELOG.md) — release history

-Pulse currently sends recipient message emails, but it does not yet release documents to recipients.
-Uploaded documents and message text are also not encrypted at rest.
-See the [user guide](USER_GUIDE.md#documents) and [security model](SECURITY.md#current-limitations) before storing sensitive material.